Emily Rose McManus, Ph.D.

 Director, Center for Women’s Intercultural Leadership

-Emily Rose McManus, Ph.D. is the Director of the Center for Women’s Intercultural Leadership (CWIL) and the academic director of the Saint Mary’s College Global Women’s Leadership SUSI.
+Emily Rose McManus, Ph.D. is the Director of the Center for Women’s Intercultural Leadership (CWIL).
 She also teaches in the Department of Global Studies, Intercultural Studies, and Gender and Women’s Studies.
 She holds a Bachelor’s of Music from the University of Wyoming, a master's in musicology from the University of Minnesota, and a doctoral degree in ethnomusicology from the University of Minnesota.
 Her research and teaching are highly interdisciplinary, integrating anthropology, ethnomusicology, performance studies, gender and women’s studies, critical race theory, and disability studies.
 As an ethnographer, Emily seeks to document, analyze, and amplify the stories and lived experiences of women and members of underrepresented communities as a way toward greater equity and justice.